akifurrahman/edmissions-co/README.md

 step 2: paste the edmissions-co folder in 'C:/xampp/htdocs/' for Windows and 'Applications/XAMPP/htdocs/' for macOS

-step 3: setup apache and mySQL server
+step 3: setup Apache Web Server and MySQL Server

 step 4: go to localhost/phpmyadmin in your browser